-The general formula for financial independence is to have 25 times your annual expenses, allowing for a 4% withdrawal rate in retirement that should allow your money to last indefinitely.
-This is a static model that essentially involves playing a game of chicken to see if your money runs out.
+The general formula for financial independence is to have 25 times your annual expenses, allowing for a 4% withdrawal rate in retirement that should allow your money to last indefinitely while gradually increasing spending to adjust for inflation.
+This is a model that essentially involves playing a game of chicken to see if your money runs out.
 Our strategies are more flexible and incorporate risk management so we will use these numbers as guidelines only.
 Our detailed strategies and plans will be outlined in the blog.

 Our goal is to track our expenses and our investments and continue to work until we are able to accumulate 20-25X our annual expenses.
 Any time we are able to find a way to achieve a saving that decrease spending that we will be able to sustain, add money to our investments, have market gains, or receive interest or dividends we will move closer to our goal.
 Any time our spending increases or our investments lose money, we would move further away.
 Since there are a lot of moving parts, we are not worried about a specific dollar amount and so we will express our goal in terms of multiples of our annual spending.

 We have quite a way to go in terms of savings by May 2017.
 We’ll update our progress each month so that everyone can see how we are doing and whether or not we’ll achieve this goal.
 So, check back each month to see where we are on the journey to early retirement!

 March 2017: What a great month!
 We are at our all time high on our assets as a multiple of our average annual expenses.
 We hit 18.7x.
 Read the March update post to see how we had such a big jump this month.